 According to the report, the majority of the 622 civilians who died in the three days following Rabea were “innocent citizens who happened to pass by indiscriminate gunfire by armed factions or during clashes with security.”
 The death toll for the period of August 14 to August 17 is at least 1,318.

-The National Council on Human Rights figures are drawn from state bodies, specifically the Forensic Authority and the Ministry of Health.
+The National Council for Human Rights figures are drawn from state bodies, specifically the Forensic Authority and the Ministry of Health.
 The Ministry of Interior — which issues death certificates — does not appear to have provided figures.
 The NCHR’s committee did not have the authority to summon government officials or compel them to hand over documents.

 The NCHR’s casualty toll does not account for bodies that may have been taken home by relatives without autopsies, or for those that were taken to private rather than public hospitals.
 This has likely resulted in under-counting, as a significant number of Islamist protesters may have wished to avoid public hospitals and the morgue on that day, for fear of being arrested.